vitalegi/structurizr-md/README.md

 Aim of the project is to build a tool that simplifies the generation/maintenance of [C4 Model](https://c4model.com/) diagrams.

-With this in mind, [Structurizr](https://structurizr.com/)'s approach of diagrams and models as code is the best tool for the diagram generation.
+With this in mind, [Structurizr](https://structurizr.com/)'s approach of diagrams and models as code is a good tool for the diagram generation.

 What's found to be missing?